Late-time Evolution and Instabilities of Tidal Disruption Disks: One-Zone Disk Model

 \subsection{Time Evolution Equations}

 The disk is fed via fallback of material from TDE at a rate $\dot{M}_{\rm fb}$ as described above, which then accretes through the disk at a rate $\dot{M}$.
-Some fraction of this mass transport may go into an outflow (such as when the disk reaches super-Eddington rates), while the remaining mass accretes all the way down to the BH.
-Either way, the total mass loss of the disk at any time adds up to $\dot{M}$, and thus the differential equation \be \frac{dM_d}{dt} = \dot{M}_{\rm fb} - \dot{M}, \ee describes the mass evolution.
+Some fraction of this mass transport may go into an outflow, while the remaining mass accretes all the way down to the BH. {The outflow is expected to be launched within the spherization radius $R_{\rm sph}$, where the local accretion luminosity $GM_{\rm BH}\dot{M}/R_{\rm sph}$ exceeds the the Eddington luminosity $4\pi GM_{\rm BH}c/\kappa$ \citep{Begelman1979}, \be R_{\rm sph} = \min \lp R_d,\frac{\kappa\dot{M}}{4\pi c} \rp, \ee where we use an electron scattering opacity for $\kappa$.
+Following previous studies \citep[e.g.,][]{Metzger2008,Yuan2014,Hu2022}, we assume these disk outflows cause the mass inflow rate to decrease within $R_{\rm sph}$ as it approaches the BH \citep[e.g.,][]{Blandford1999} \be \dot{M}(r) = \lp \frac{r}{R_{\rm sph}}\rp^p \dot{M}, \ee where $0<p<1$ is a parameter that controls the strength of the outflow.
+The total mass outflow rate is thus \be \dot{M}_{\rm out} = \lb 1- \lp \frac{R_i}{R_{\rm sph}}\rp^p\rb \dot{M}, \ee where $R_i$ is the inner radius of the disk.} Even with an outflow, the total mass loss of the disk at any time adds up to $\dot{M}$, and thus the differential equation \be \frac{dM_d}{dt} = \dot{M}_{\rm fb} - \dot{M}, \ee describes the mass evolution. {This expression assumes that the mass feeding rate to the disk tracks the fallback rate.
+If stream collisions are responsible for circularizing material into a disk to begin with \citep[as opposed to, e.g. nozzle shocks, see][]{steinberg_stream-disk_2024}, Lense-Thirring precession by a rapidly spinning BH can delay this process by causing the stream to miss colliding with itself for many orbits \citep{Dai2013,Guillochon2015,jankovic_spin-induced_2024}.
+The details of this depend on the general relativistic precession versus the hydrodynamic evolution of the stream thickness.
+The circularization process still need further exploration, so by simply using $\dot{M}_{\rm fb}$ our results are focused on the period after material has begun to circularize into a disk.}

-The angular momentum evolution requires a little more careful consideration.
-Fallback adds angular momentum to the disk with a specific value of $j_{\rm fb}$, but it can also be removed via viscously driven outflows.
-These two processes are represented in the following differential equation that governs disk angular momentum, \be \frac{dJ_d}{dt} = j_{\rm fb}\dot{M}_{\rm fb} - C(GM_{\rm BH}R_d)^{1/2}\dot{M}, \ee where the constant $C$ is determined by the torque exerted by the wind on the disk.
-Assuming that the outflow produces no net torque \citep[e.g.,][]{Stone2001}, then the angular momentum losses are due to the specific angular momentum at each disk radius and $C=2/3$ \citep{Kumar08}.
-Although in principle this factor can be higher if large scale magnetic fields help transport additional angular momentum loss, we simply use $C=2/3$ when $\dot{M}$ is super-Eddington and $C=0$ otherwise.
-There is additional angular momentum loss due to accretion by the BH, but this can be ignored since the inner radius of the disk is $\ll R_d$.
+{We next consider the disk's angular momentum evolution.
+Fallback adds angular momentum with a specific value of $j_{\rm fb}$, but it can also be removed via the outflows.
+These two processes are represented in the following differential equation, \be \frac{dJ_d}{dt} = j_{\rm fb}\dot{M}_{\rm fb} - C(GM_{\rm BH}R_{\rm sph})^{1/2}\dot{M}_{\rm out}, \ee where the constant $C$ is determined by the torque exerted by the wind on the disk.
+Assuming that the outflow produces no net torque \citep[e.g.,][]{Stone2001}, then the angular momentum losses are due to the specific angular momentum at each disk radius, resulting in \be C = \frac{2p}{2p+1} \ee \citep{Kumar08}.
+In principle this factor can be higher if large scale magnetic fields help transport additional angular momentum loss, but we do not consider these effects in this work.}